/

 Download speed is not the whole story: Faster top-end numbers improve the brand’s image, but the service still needs to be judged on uploads, policy terms, and real-world buyer friction too.

-Bundle perks help, but they do not fully rescue the core value picture: Free unlimited data and longer price locks are nice, but they are still not the same as a simple no-cap product from the start.
+Bundle perks help, but they do not fully rescue the core value picture: Free unlimited data and longer price locks can help eligible customers, but they are still not the same as a simple no-cap product from the start.

 The right comparison is local: In the wrong market Cox can look mediocre.
 In the right market, where alternatives are weaker, it can still look practical and sensible.